 However, don't think that you have to go thick and tank-like to defend your Ultra; some slimmer cases are offering decent drop protection these days, like the Tech21 Studio Colour with its 8-foot impact protection and lithe form.
 Even slim TPU cases like the Ringke Air-S can offer some impact protection and grip without getting bulky.

 For a protective case, there's a whole MSDS database of material types out there, but there's only five you really need to care about:

-- PC (polycarbonate): hard plastic, will crack before it bends, not great for drops but okay for scratch protection, this is what most "ultra-thin" cases are made of.
+- PC (polycarbonate): hard plastic will crack before it bends, not great for drops but okay for scratch protection; this is what most "ultra-thin" cases are made of.

-For the Galaxy S20 Ultra, you want a case that has at least some TPU in it around the bumper so that it's easy to get in/out and adds a little impact absorption.
+For the Galaxy S20 Ultra, you want a case with at least some TPU in it around the bumper so that it's easy to get in/out and adds a little impact absorption.
 If you can, a case with a microfiber lining is a great way to ensure that should dirt/dust find its way into the cracks and crevices of your case that it shouldn't scratch the back glass of your S20 Ultra.

 Thousands of cases are out there for the Galaxy S20 Ultra, and if the cases here aren't enough to tickle your fancy, we have some more precise roundups for those of you looking for heavy duty cases, thin cases, clear cases, leather cases and wallet cases.